READING TEACHERS ASSOCIATION, INC. #00298

 The Vice-Presidents’ beginning stipends shall be $2000 each per year.

 The Treasurer’s beginning stipend shall be $2,000 per year.

 The Secretary’s beginning stipend shall be $1,500 per year.

 The Membership Chairperson’s beginning stipend shall be $1500 per year.

-The Faculty Representative’s stipend shall be $50 or the contractual curriculum hourly rate, whichever is higher, per meeting for the year that they are a representative for each Executive Board meeting attended.
+- The Faculty Representative’s stipend shall be $50 or the contractual curriculum hourly rate, whichever is higher, per meeting for the year that they are a representative for each Executive Board meeting attended.
 Faculty Representatives will receive an additional $25 for each monthly building meeting they facilitate.
 The number of allowable representatives per school is described in RTA By-Laws, Article XIII, “FACULTY REPRESENTATIVES,” Section 1, Parts A and B.